 - Made mainly for recreational paddling

-The second boat in our best folding kayaks list is the Oru Kayak BeachLT.
+The second boat we will review is the Oru Kayak BeachLT.
 This origami kayak is the cheaper brother of BayST.

 The main difference between the two kayaks is that BeachLT has a large, open cockpit.
 So, it is more convenient for beginners or people with long legs.